-ACC 2510 PRINCIPLES OF FINANCIAL ACCOUNTING
+ACC 1510 PRINCIPLES OF FINANCIAL ACCOUNTING

 Fundamentals of financial accounting, with an emphasis on understanding the use of the accounting information system and analyzing and interpreting financial accounting information.
-Required of all accounting, business, financial economics, and marketing majors, and usually taken in the sophomore year.

-Prerequisites: completion of 12 semester hours or permission of the instructor, department chair, or school dean Offered: fall and spring
+Prerequisites: completion of 12 semester hours or permission of the instructor, department chair, or college dean Offered: fall and spring

-ACC 2530 PRINCIPLES OF MANAGERIAL ACCOUNTING
+ACC 1520 PRINCIPLES OF MANAGERIAL ACCOUNTING

 Completion of fundamentals of financial accounting, with an emphasis on analysis and interpretation of business operations, and an introduction to managerial accounting.
-Required of all accounting, business, financial economics, and marketing majors, and usually taken in the sophomore year.

-Prerequisites: ACC 2510, or permission of the instructor, department chair, or school dean Offered: fall and spring
+Prerequisites: ACC 1510, or permission of the instructor, department chair, or college dean Offered: fall and spring